pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ### Managing data transfers

-Once you have set up exports from pretix to HubSpot, the plugin will transfer data every time the server executes `periodic_task`.
+Once you have set up exports from pretix to HubSpot, the integration will transfer data every time the server executes `periodic_task`.
 The frequency depends on the configuration of the server.
 The pretix Hosted server runs the `periodic_task` every ten minutes, starting five minutes after the full hour.
-Thus, the plugin exports every incoming order to HubSpot within ten minutes or less.
+Thus, the integration exports every incoming order to HubSpot within ten minutes or less.

-The plugin only exports data from new incoming orders.
+The integration only exports data from new incoming orders.
 It does not export any orders your customers placed before you set up the connection to HubSpot.
 It also does not automatically export any data a second time, even if you make changes to the configuration.
 If you want to export data from older orders, or export again following a change in the configuration, then you have to trigger a data transfer on those orders manually.